Azure/MachineLearningNotebooks/how-to-use-azureml/deployment/accelerated-models/finetune-ssd-vgg/README.md

 The `notebooks` subfolder contains two notebooks that demonstrate fine-tuning and deploying an object detector.

 Fine-tuning is covered in [Finetune VGG SSD](notebooks/Finetune%20VGG%20SSD.ipynb) notebook.
-It shows the end-to-end process of creating a new object detector based on the [VGG SSD architecture](https://www.cs.unc.edu/~wliu/papers/ssd.pdf) trained on VOC07 + 12 (**REVIEW**: verify) datasets.
+It shows the end-to-end process of creating a new object detector based on the [VGG SSD architecture](https://www.cs.unc.edu/~wliu/papers/ssd.pdf) trained on VOC2007 + VOC2012 trainval.

 The [Deploy Accelerated]("notebooks/Deploy%20Accelerated.ipynb") notebook shows how to use AzureML for deploying the model obtained by fine-tuning the VGG SSD detector on the FPGA cloud.
 Refer to this [README](../README.md) for instructions on how to install AzureML and get access to FPGA-enabled machines in Azure.